-In many ways, spring training is the best part of baseball.
-For most, it is the closest a fan will ever come to professional sports teams, players and the field.
-Today, the expectations for spring training have evolved greatly.
-For fans, the expectation of an up-close opportunity to create their own stories and memories is more important than players, the best-of-class opportunity to excel and prepare mentally and physically is paramount.
+In many ways, Spring Training is the best part of baseball.
+For most, (in normal times) it is the closest a fan will ever come to professional sports teams, players and the field.
+Today, the expectations for Spring Training have evolved greatly.
+For fans, the expectation of an up-close opportunity to create their own stories and memories is often unforgettable.
+For players, spring is the best-of-class opportunity to excel and prepare mentally and physically, in a bespoke environment.
 For communities, the integration of sports with expanding economic development is often the key to success.

 As fans, we love baseball.
-As architects, we have learned some critical expectations that have allowed us to create the very best in spring training.
+As architects, we have learned some critical expectations that have allowed us to create the very best in Spring Training experiences.

-The fan experience is absolutely not a single right answer.
-You cannot apply it or label it; rather, it is how it makes you feel.
 Fan experiences are personal, an intimate opportunity to connect, with or without an actual game.
 It is immersion in the world of baseball, not just behind the scenes, but inclusive of all emotions.
 The experiences at a great theme park may be planned and patterned.
 Everyone gets the same ride.
-The experience at spring training ought to be unknown and unexpected, different every day and different for each person, not dependent on age or experience.
+The experience at Spring Training ought to be unknown and unexpected, different every day and different for each person, not dependent on age or experience.
 The joy of baseball is ageless.
-In baseball spring training, we want to accommodate anticipated opportunities, to see a player or watch the action from your spot, and those that are unexpected, to be at the right place at the right time for the “planned surprise” of a lifetime.
-Our job is to set the stage for both the expected and unexpected, respecting the pattern of the game, allowing the fans to write their own script.
+In baseball Spring Training, we want to accommodate anticipated opportunities, to see a player or watch the action from your spot, and those that are unexpected, to be at the right place at the right time for the “planned surprise” of a lifetime.
+Our job is to set the stage for both the expected and unexpected, respecting the pattern of the game, allowing fans to write their own script.

-We strive to take advantage of baseball from many touch points, creating a recipe of experiences that incorporates as many ways to evolve your time as possible.
+We strive to take advantage of baseball from many touchpoints, creating a recipe of experiences that incorporates as many ways as possible to use your time.
 Enjoy a seat on the baseline, the lawn or a suite.
-Watch with your children, or gather your friends.
+Watch with your children or gather with your friends.
 Sit, or wander the practice facilities.
 Watch your own private batting practice.
-Take in the main game or a collection of other simultaneous practice games beyond.
+Take in the main game or a collection of other simultaneous practice games throughout the baseball complex.
 Enjoy the sun or the shade.
-Spring training is not just the game but a collection of experiences.
-How many can you create or find?
+Spring Training is not just the game but a collection of experiences.
+How many can you curate or find?